Best buffet restaurants in NYC

 This East Village spot takes inspiration from traditional London curry houses, putting its fare a notch above the other Indian joints on 6th Street.
 The celebrated lunch buffet features many classic dishes prepared perfectly, including a sumptuous chicken tikka masala and a heady spiced chai tea.
 Mop it all up with the addictive naan bread; the garlic version is sublime.

 If you’ve never experienced the meat sweats, bring a towel with you to dinner at this Midtown Brazilian steakhouse.
-There are 16 different cuts of beef, lamb, chicken and pork offered here in unlimited quantities, but that’s only the tip of the carnivore iceberg.
+There are 16 different cuts of beef, lamb, chicken and pork offered here in unlimited quantities, but that’s only the tip of the carnivorous iceberg.
 The Market Table is a salad bar writ large, offering 40 different items including fresh and roasted veggies, cheeses and charcuterie.

 For those looking to explore beyond the quotidian bacon and eggs for a morning meal, head to this Kips Bay spot for one of the best brunch buffets.
 Turkish specialties like cheese and spinach pies, hummus and bean salads share space with warm baked pitas and croissants.
 More traditional American offerings are also available, including French toast, bagels and an omelette station.